cj-mills/christianjmills/_posts/2021-2-17-Weekly-Recap-4.md

 ### [JarvisCloud](https://cloud.jarvislabs.ai/)

 This is a 1-click GPU cloud platform, I saw recommended on Twitter.
 I supports PyTorch, Fastai, and TensorFlow and the user just needs to select the desired specs.
 The interface is about as simple as it can get the prices seem reasonable.
-It's worth checking out if you need GPU cloud resources.